ChrisVaksdal/MEDT4165/Exercise 2/Exercise2.md

 Here are the pulses and their respective spectra:

 >> ![task1_pulses](figures/task1_pulses.png)
->> Square Wave pulse with associated power spectrum. -->
+>> Gauss- and square pulse with associated power spectra.

 From the signal spectra we observe that the gaussian weighted sinusoidals only have peaks around the base frequency `f0 = 2.5MHz`.
 The square pulse on the